TonoFilth/cbuilder/README.md

 $ make
 ```

-It is recommended that after step 3 you run:
+It's recommended that after step 3 you run:
 ```
-$ make install
+$ sudo make install
 ```

 This will install cbuilder on **/usr/local/bin** to make it available from